skinny85/eol-blog/content/articles/2020/graal-truffle-tutorial-part-2-introduction-to-specializations.md

 which allows string concatenation, and even adding arbitrary values (for example, the expression `{} + []` is valid in JavaScript).

+In the [next part](/graal-truffle-tutorial-part-3-specializations-with-truffle-dsl-typesystem) of the series, we'll see how to use the
+[Truffle DSL](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/dsl/package-summary.html)
-In the [next article](/graal-truffle-tutorial-part-3-specializations-with-truffle-dsl-typesystem), we'll see how to use the [Truffle DSL](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/dsl/package-summary.html) to achieve exactly the same result, but with a fraction of the code.
+to achieve exactly the same result, but with a fraction of the code.